Hiroreco/enreco-archive/recap-data/chapter2/day6/recaps/recap-c2d6.md

 ## Day 6: The Silence Before the Surge

 A somewhat… _normal_ day?
 No way—really?
-Are we still in the same adventure?
+Are we still on the same adventure?
 Still in the chaotic lands of Libestal?
 Still following the 15 agents of drama, scams, and emotional damage?

 Apparently so.
 But hey, even the wildest horses need to catch their breath sometimes.
 Or at least, that’s what it _seemed_ like on the surface.